Markloftus/L1ME-AID/README.md

   h) Tail_Seed_Hits: How many unique 5bp seeds were found (not too important for the user).<br>
   i) Unique_Element_Count: This will tell you if multiple subfamilies were identified in a sequence (Ex: <i>AluS</i>, <i>AluY</i>).
 This is more important for <i>Alu</i> elements.
 The code doesn't care about this column but it's important for the user to decide.
 Usually it's not a big deal if L1s or SVAs have multiple subfamilies as RepeatMasker will sometimes annotate pieces of the element separately. <br>

+# Please Remember:
+This program will provide you all of the output no matter the results.
+You can always choose to ignore the results if you think something is wrongly annotated.
+It is only here to help you in finding active elements mobilized by L1 machinery.
+This is still in beta so it might not be perfect.
+I usually perform manual curation of calls after.